 11.2 Standards Impacting Accessibility

-Section 508 of the Rehabilitation Act of 1973 includes detailed standards for accessible technology purchased by the federal government.
+Section 508 of the Rehabilitation Act of 1973 includes detailed standards for accessible technology purchased by the federal government (External link).
 Many states have adopted these standards for technology purchases of state agencies, and they have been incorporated into accessibility requirements applicable to airlines under the United States Air Carriers Access Act.
 While Section 508 does not apply to private sector purchases, Section 508 standards and the extensive resources available may provide useful information to private sector procurement processes.
 More information and resources about Section 508 in the VPAT Section of this Accessible Technology Procurement Toolkit.